feateq/feateq.github.io/pages/documentation.md

 {% raw %} {% include next-previous-post-in-category %}{% endraw %}
 ~~~

 ### improve_content

-If your content is on Jekyll you can use this include to automatically generate a »Edit on GitHub Link« to give people a possibility to improve your content.
+If your content is on Jekyll, you can use this include to automatically generate a »Edit on GitHub Link« to give people a possibility to improve your content.
 Got the idea from [Ben Balters Blog](http://ben.balter.com/).

 ~~~
 {% raw %}{% include _improve_content.html %}{% endraw %}
 ~~~

 ### list-collection

 This include lets you loop through a collection to list all entries in that collection.
-If you set »published: false« in front matter of a collection page the page gots filtered out via unless.
+If you set »published: false« in front matter of a collection page, the page gots filtered out via unless.
 The following example loops through a collection called *wordpress*.

 ~~~
 {% raw %}{% include list-collection collection='wordpress' %}{% endraw %}
 ~~~

 ### alert – Embed an alert in your content

 This include lets you easily display an alert.
-To use the include no `.html` ending is necessary.
+To use the include, no `.html` ending is necessary.
 You can use five different kinds of alerts: `warning`, `info`, `success`, `alert` and `text`.

 ~~~
 {% raw %}{% include alert warning='This is a warning.' %}